moj-analytical-services/rpackage_training/README.md

 To read more about documentation more generally go to: http://r-pkgs.had.co.nz/man.html, and for data objects specifically: http://r-pkgs.had.co.nz/data.html#documenting-data

-Exercise 9: Amend the DESCRIPTION file to add roxygen2 to the package dependency text.
-Then create an data.R file in your R folder and paste in the first 22 rows from the one in the eesectors package.
-Amend the contents, update your package and check out the documentation you have created.
+Exercise 9: Create an data.R file in your R folder and paste in the first 22 rows from the one in the eesectors package.
+Amend the contents, generate the nice looking documentation, and then check out the documentation you have created.
 Lastly, push to github.

 # 11. Automated input data quality assurance checks